gupta-shivam/machine_learning-coursera/README.md

 # machine_learning-coursera
-my submission for the course of Machine Learning by Andrew Ng on Coursera
+my submission for the course of Machine Learning by Andrew Ng if Stanford University on Coursera